 Young individuals and their climate-related emotional experiences have been frequently discussed in recent years.
 Yet, what about other generations?

 Actually, older individuals show pretty similar emotional reactions like fear and anger towards climate change, based on a study in Switzerland.
-Despite negative emotions, they are tend to see positivity with the pleasure of their actions and hope from the togetherness.
-Parents are worried about the future of their children as well, experiencing feelings of sadness, desperate, and feeling guilty.
+Despite negative emotions, they tend to see positivity with the pleasure of their actions and hope from the togetherness.
+Parents are worried about the future of their children as well, experiencing feelings of sadness, desperation, and guilt.

 Statement 3